shuklak13/Amazon_Product_Quality/README.md

 As we can see, each brand's probability of positivity is independent of all other brands.
 We must take the product of all reviews in S belonging to a particular brand in R, and we must sum up over both possible values of a brand reputation (positive or negative, so only 2 values).
 So, the computation of a single brand's reputation in a single iteration of MCMC should be O(n), for the possible number of users who reviewed the product.
 Since there are m products, the total time complexity should be O(mni), where i is the number of iterations.

+# Extra Variables

+Our application computes a "reputation" for every product given the text of reviews that users provide on products.
+In reality, Amazon already has a metric for this - 5-star ratings.
+Given the 5-star rating system with adequate spam detection, a reputation inference system may not be useful.
+Nevertheless, it is interesting to preidct a product's reputation exclusively using text.

+It would be interesting to analyze how reputation is correlated with genre as well.
+It is conventional wisdom that comedies are less reputed than

 # Data

 We received our data from the [University of California San Diego's Amazon dataset](http://jmcauley.ucsd.edu/data/amazon/).
 In particular, the dataset we used was "reviews_Amazon_Instant_Video_5.json.gz", a set of reviews for Amazon Instant Video content, but our technique should work on any of the 5-core datasets they provided.